 Graduate Faculty in the College of Nursing often enter into informal discussions with students regarding experiences they may be planning.
 NURS 5910 is a prerequisite for a capstone.
 Advanced Nursing Research is also a prerequisite for field experience.
 If registered for Advanced Nursing Research (NURS 5910), students may take one hour concurrently with faculty permission.
 A total of 3 credit hours is required.
-Faculty have the option of designating prerequisite courses, experience, or licensure for the field experience.
-Availability of a Field Experience is not guaranteed.
+Faculty have the option of designating prerequisite courses, experience, or licensure for the field experience is not guaranteed.